gagan3012/streamlit-tags/README.md

 ## Usage

-This library has one main function to display and use tags:
+This library has two main functions to display and use tags:

 - `st_tags` to display the tags feature
+- `st_tags_sidebar` to display the tags in the sidebar

 Check the [`examples/`](https://github.com/gagan3012/streamlit-tags/tree/master/examples) folder of the project for a more through quick start.